 Proposals for 15-20 minute presentations should clearly explain the relationship of the panel or paper to the conference theme, describe the evidence to be examined, and offer tentative conclusions.
 Panel proposals should articulate how the panel fits into the conference theme.
 Abstracts should be no more than 300 words (not including optional bibliography).
 Please submit abstracts as a Word document in an email attachment to email@example.com

 Please do not embed proposals in the text of the email.
 Make sure to indicate your mode of preference (Zoom or in person) for planning purposes.

-The conference committee will review all proposals, on a rolling basis.
+The conference committee will review all proposals, on a rolling basis, until March 15, 2023.